Hat70ri/CTF_cheat_sheets/README.md

 - [Forensics](https://trailofbits.github.io/ctf/forensics/) - Any challenge to examine and process a hidden piece of information out of static data files.
 - [CTF Katana](https://github.com/JohnHammond/ctf-katana) - A list of CTF cheat sheets and tips by John Hammond
 - [CyberChef](https://gchq.github.io/CyberChef/) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis.
+- [Capture The Flag Cheatsheet ](https://uppusaikiran.github.io/hacking/Capture-the-Flag-CheatSheet/) - Capture The Flag Cheatsheet, multiple subjects.
-- [WEB CTF CheatSheet](https://github.com/w181496/Web-CTF-Cheatsheet#xss) - WEB CTF CheatSheet with a list of injection commands.
+- [CTF Cheat Sheet with commands](https://dvd848.github.io/CTFs/CheatSheet.html) - CTF Cheat Sheet with a list of commands for common programs and with explanations.

 <!-- tocstop -->